Tim Martin (soccer): Club

-National team
+International

 Martin earned two caps with the U.S. National Team.
 His first game with the national team came on November 14, 1993, in an 8–1 win over the Cayman Islands.
 Martin was a halftime substitute for Jeff Agoos.^{} His second cap came three years later in the infamous October 16, 1996 defeat to Peru.^{} For that game, the United States Soccer Federation was forced to field a team of fringe players after the national team went on strike just prior to the game.

-Coach
+Coaching career

 Since retiring from playing professionally, Martin lives in the Bay Area where he co-founded USA Seventeen Academy, a youth soccer academy.
 In 2001, Cañada College hired Martin as the school's soccer coach.
 Martin was later hired by Santa Clara Sporting as coaching director and released for actions not disclosed by Sporting.
 In 2004, he moved to Santa Clara University where he is an assistant coach to the men's soccer team.